Publications

 Corn rootworm adults usually begin emerging in mid-July in North Dakota.
 Northern corn rootworm beetles usually emerge first; western corn rootworm beetles emerge one to two weeks later.
 In North Dakota, 50 percent of adult emergence occurs by late August to early September, and it typically is completed by mid-October.

 Females lay eggs within the upper 8 inches (20 centimeters [cm]) of the soil surface.
-Some eggs will fail to survive due to several mortality factors, including predation, soil factors, extreme cold temperatures and excessive rainfall.
+Some eggs will fail to survive due to several mortality factors, including predation, soil factors, extreme temperatures and excessive rainfall.
 Before eggs will hatch, they must undergo a long period in diapause, a slowed physiological state that allows them to overwinter.
 Eggs overwinter in the soil from September to June of the following year.

 After overwintering, eggs hatch into larvae from late May through June in North Dakota.
 Soon after hatching, the tiny first-instar larvae orient to volatiles emitted from growing corn roots to find their host plants and begin feeding.